messDiv/MESS/docs/inference.rst

 Similar to the classifier, you can also extract feature importances from the regressor, to get an idea about how each feature is contributing to parameter estimation.
 In this case, the feature importance plots are a little more useful than the giant table.
-Also note that we’re requesting a slighly larger figure, because this time there will be much more information.
+Also note that we're requesting a slighly larger figure, because this time there will be much more information.